TheoryofComputation/TheoryofComputation.github.io/index.md

 ### Day 12: Outside of class

 - For Thursday, February 22, 2024, read 4.04 Regular Grammars in [Formal Languages and Automata (FLA)](https://canvas.instructure.com/courses/8434722).
 Remember that this must be done by the midnight before class.
 This material will NOT be on exam E1.

+## Announcement: First Exam, E1, will be Tuesday, February 20, 2024

 ### Day 11: Outside of class